rawify/Quaternion.js/README.md

 ---
 Calculates the axis and angle representation of the current quaternion

-Object toEuler(order="ZXY")
+Array toEuler(order="ZXY")
 ---
-Calculates the Euler angles represented by the current quat
+Calculates the Euler angles represented by the current quat in the given order

 Quaternion clone()
 ---